celery/celery/docs/userguide/signals.rst

 celeryd_after_setup
 ~~~~~~~~~~~~~~~~~~~

-This signal is sent after the worker instance is set up,
+This signal is sent after the worker instance is set up, but before it
-but before it calls run.
-This means that any queues from the :option:`-Q`
+calls run.
+This means that any queues from the :option:`celery worker -Q`
 option is enabled, logging has been set up and so on.

 It can be used to e.g. add custom queues that should always be consumed
-from, disregarding the :option:`-Q` option.
+from, disregarding the :option:`celery worker -Q` option.
 Here's an example
 that sets up a direct queue for each worker, these queues can then be
 used to route a task to any specific worker: